XiangpengHao/shumai/README.md

 # Shumai

-Shumai is a rust benchmark framework that helps to benchmark multi-thread code correctly and efficiently.
+Shumai is a rust benchmark framework that helps to build efficient and correct multi-thread benchmark.

 Shumai focus on reproducibility, easy-to-analyze and easy-to-use.